grll/mistral-finetuning-hackathon/README.md

 ## Limitations

-* Supports only Federal Laws.
+* Supports only Swiss Federal Laws.
 * Handles only Civil, Public, or Criminal law cases.
-* Performance on our training set needs improvement.
+* Case classification could be improved (class imbalance).
+* The agentic RAG (Rachel) could make several iteration to improve the final answer.

 ## How to Run